Indian rupee window closes as Modi eyes key poll

 "UP elections will be the first real test to see how people have judged the policy," said political analyst Devdan Chaudhuri, predicting that demonetisation will backfire for Modi at the ballot box.

-“I cannot think that this will help BJP because the pain of [the] cash crunch is decimating the rural and the unorganised sectors.
+"I cannot think that this will help BJP because the pain of (the) cash crunch is decimating the rural and the unorganised sectors.
 The repressed anger will come out soon.
-And the policy ... will cost BJP dearly,” he said.
+And the policy... will cost BJP dearly," he told AFP.

 Modi, who came to power in 2014 pledging to tackle so-called "black" or undeclared money, was forced onto the defensive as frustration grew at the slow introduction of new notes.